 If a TDLS peer STA chooses to start a wideband direct link, it shall follow the primary channel selection rules

 as defined in 10.39.2 (Channel selection methods for a VHT BSS) and 10.23.14 (Channel usage procedures).
-Note that the first paragraph of 10.39.2, it already refers to the 10.39.3 (scanning requirements for VHT STA).
+Note that the first paragraph of 10.39.2, it already refers to in the 10.39.3 (scanning requirements for VHT STA).
 There is no need to include the 10.39.3 (Scanning requirements for VHT STA) again.

 Proposed changes